-Due to segregation, discrimination, and other factors, shortly after the end of slavery, small African American villages sprang up in Central Kentucky and the Southern States.
+Due to segregation, discrimination, and other factors, shortly after the end of enslaverment small African American villages sprang up in Central Kentucky and the Southern States.
 Most of them, by necessity, were both socially and economically self-sufficient.
-They usually had a dry good store, a lodge, a school, and a church.
-The families grew their own vegetables and raised their own livestock such as pigs, milk cows, and chicken to feed their families.
+They usually had a dry goods store, lodge, school, and church.
+The families grew their own vegetables and raised their own livestock such as pigs, milk cows, and chickens to feed their families.

 All of these villages have similar stories and histories.
 It is our duty to tell their story.
 By telling their story, future generations will know what made us the people we are today and who we will be in the future.

-“It takes a village to raise a child.,” generations to come depend on it.1.
-Blackburn town [Blackburntown]
+“It takes a village to raise a child,” generations come to depend on it.

 4. Boydtown [Boydville]